yumaloop/hugo-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
 - Cognitive Science
 - Human Vision
-- Perception
+- Machine Perception
+- Information Theory
 - Machine Learning
-- Information Theory
+- Statistics

 # Education to show in About widget